moto-timo/yocto-docs/documentation/kernel-dev/common.rst

-While it is always preferable to work with sources integrated into the Linux kernel sources, if you need an external kernel module, the ``hello-mod.bb`` recipe is available as a template from which you can create your own out-of-tree Linux kernel module recipe.
+While it is always preferable to work with sources integrated into the Linux kernel sources, if you need an external kernel module, the :oe_git:`hello-mod </openembedded-core/tree/meta-skeleton/recipes-kernel/hello-mod/>` recipe is available as a template from which you can create your own out-of-tree Linux kernel module recipe.

-This template recipe is located in the ``poky`` Git repository of the Yocto Project:
-:yocto_git:`meta-skeleton/recipes-kernel/hello-mod/hello-mod_0.1.bb
-</poky/tree/meta-skeleton/recipes-kernel/hello-mod/hello-mod_0.1.bb>`.

 To get started, copy this recipe to your layer and give it a meaningful name (e.g. ``mymodule_1.0.bb``).
 In the same directory, create a new